 If you are not sure whether you want to make a complaint, you can still call us to talk about what’s on your mind.
 You don’t need to provide evidence about what’s worrying you.
 We can help you over the phone with advice and information, and you can decide what you want to do from there.

-We can take complaints about the provision of disability services by a disability service provider in Victoria, Australia.
-This includes disability services that are funded by Department of Health and Human Services, Transport Accident Commission and the National Disability Insurance Scheme.
+We can take complaints about the provision of disability services by a regulated disability service provider in Victoria, Australia.
+This includes disability services that are funded by Department of Families, Fairness and Housing and Transport Accident Commission funded services.

 Not sure what this means?
 Here are some examples of complaints we have managed in the past to give you an idea of the scope of our work:

-If your complaint isn’t about services provided to you by a Victorian disability service provider, you may need to talk to someone else about your concerns.
+If your complaint isn’t about disability services provided to you by a regulated Victorian disability service provider, you may need to talk to someone else about your concerns.
 This might include issues such as:

-If you are not sure if your complaint is about a Victorian disability service, you can still contact us.
+If you are not sure if your complaint is about a Victorian disability service provider, you can still contact us.
 Even if we can’t handle your complaint, we may be able to help you find the right place to go.
-To find out more about the other complaints bodies who may be able to handle complaints, visit our Useful Links page.

 Do you have more questions?
 You might be interested in our frequently asked questions.